When did the word lever enter the English language?

 Short answers, pulled from the story.

-The malleus, incus, and stapes are small bones in the middle ear that connect as compound levers.
-These bones transfer sound waves from the eardrum to the oval window of the cochlea.
+The malleus incus and stapes function as small bones in the middle ear that connect as compound levers to transfer sound waves.
+They move energy from the eardrum to the oval window of the cochlea.